pwilmart/PXD030990_huamn-tear_re-analysis/README.md

 Human tear fluid was collected from 11 heathy subjects using Schirmer's strips.
 The wetted strips were cut in half and two protein digestion strategies compared.
 Proteins were extracted from the strips and digested with trypsin after extraction in one method.
 In the other method, trypsin was added to the strips for in-strip digestion followed by peptide extraction.
 Each sample was run single shot on a Thermo Tribrid Fusion instrument in maximum peptide ID modes using a 120-minute LC separation.
 The 22 samples (11 subjects with two digestion methods) were run twice; one run with CID dissociation and a second run using HCD dissociation.
 The dataset was 44 RAW files of around 1.2 GB per file.

-The data were processed with Proteome Discoverer v2.2.
-SEQUEST using a human Swiss-Prot FASTA file (about 20.3K sequences) with a precursor mass tolerance of 10 ppm, fragment ion tolerance of 0.6 Da.
+The data were processed with Proteome Discoverer v2.2 (PD).
+SEQUEST was used with a human Swiss-Prot FASTA file (about 20.3K sequences), precursor mass tolerance of 10 ppm, and fragment ion tolerance of 0.6 Da.
 Variable oxidized Met and static alkylated Cys modifications were specified.
-Percolator was used for PSM validation.
+Percolator (a support vector machine learning classifier) was used for PSM validation.
 Q-value cutoffs were not listed.
 Protein inference was described as parsimonious.
 Use of decoy sequences for FDR control was not mentioned.

 PD has default setting of a 6 amino acid minimum peptide length.
-Assuming some form of target/decoy was used, PD can set PSM cutoffs of medium (q less that 0.05) or high (q less than 0.01).
+Assuming some form of target/decoy was used, PD can set PSM (peptide-spectrum match) cutoffs of medium (q less that 0.05) or high (q less than 0.01).
 It is not clear what was used.
 Protein reporting in PD uses protein ranking functions and allows single peptide per protein IDs by default.
 I think decoy proteins may be used in some form of protein FDR control.
 Protein inference details were missing.

 The paper is nicely written and the interpretation of results seems sensible.
 The over 3,000 proteins identified claim is questionable and is more likely the consequence of poor protein ID error control in PD.
 This is more of a negative for the PD developers than the authors, although the burden of testing analysis tools lies with the users of said tools.